DMClVG/Toy/docs/specification.md

 Invoking an object without a child invoker is an error.

-You can inherent from an existing object using the "extend" keyword.
+You can inherit from an existing object using the "extend" keyword.
 This will clone the original object into the new object:

 ```
 const CParent = (parameter) -> {